milesroberts-123/tajimasDacrossSpecies/README.md

 * add data from more plant species

-* Run workflow in batches: 1 batch = 1 species
+* Run workflow in batches?
+1 batch = 1 species

+* add error checking to main snakefile?